Winter solstice best time of year to reset and initiate change

 The winter solstice is a cardinal point of initiation.
 But what do you begin in the cold dark hours of the shortest day of the year?
 The initiating phase in any cycle is the inception of a new idea.
 And so, this is the annual time to initiate the seeds of change.

-This longest night in the Northern Hemisphere – December 21 – is the natural New Year.
+This longest night in the Northern Hemisphere – typically landing on December 21 – is the natural New Year.
 It links us not to traditions and celebrations of various cultures and families, but to the universal collective experience of the sky.
 Consider it the cosmic reset button of new intentions, taking our experience of the last year of our life, and focusing it into intentions for the cycle ahead.

-Winter solstice the time to set intentions
+Great time to set intentions

 Astrologically, Winter Solstice marks the Sun’s ingress into Capricorn.
 This sign is connected to achievements and accomplishment.
 Its symbol is the sea goat, reminding us we need to anchor in the depths of our soul to successfully climb the heights of our desires.